 Other income, net increased by \$4.3 million to \$2.5 million for the year ended December 31, 2022, compared to the year ended December 31, 2021.
-The change was primarily driven by decreased interest expense of \$1.1 million associated with convertible notes due in 2022, which were converted into common stock in April 2021 and convertible notes due in 2021, which were converted into common stock in August 2021, an increase in interest and other income, net, of \$0.8 million due to increased interest rates and a decrease in amortization of premium on investment, net, of \$2.9 million.
+The change was primarily driven by decreased interest expense of \$1.1 million associated with convertible notes due in 2022, which were converted into common stock in April 2021 and convertible notes due in 2021, which were converted into common stock in April 2021 and convertible notes due in 2021, which were converted into common stock in April 2021 and convertible notes due in 2021, which were converted into common stock in August 2021, an increase in interest and other income, net, of \$0.8 million due to increased interest rates and a decrease in amortization of premium on investment, net, of \$2.9 million.